Nemo0305/ai-pdf-question-answering-RAG-/README.md

 What risks are discussed?

+Explain the methodology used

 Give an executive summary

-Receive document-grounded, multi-sentence answers

-🔒 Important Design Decisions

-Each uploaded PDF gets a fresh vector index

-Old document embeddings are discarded

-Prevents cross-document contamination

-QA engine is instantiated per document

-Summaries and answers are generated only from retrieved context

-⚠️ Disclaimer
+⚠️ Important Notes

-Answers are generated solely from the uploaded document and may require human verification for critical use cases.
+Answers are generated only from the uploaded document

+No external knowledge is used

+OCR ensures support for scanned PDFs

+Results may require human verification

-🎓 Academic / Interview Highlights
+🎓 Academic Relevance

-Implements true RAG architecture

-Avoids common pitfalls like context leakage

-Demonstrates understanding of:
+This project demonstrates:

+Retrieval-Augmented Generation (RAG)

-Semantic search
+Semantic Search with FAISS

-Vector databases

-Prompt engineering
+OCR-based document intelligence

-LLM grounding
+Real-world LLM integration

-UI/UX for ML systems
+End-to-end AI system design

 👨‍💻 Author